-The tax expense recognised in the statement of profit or loss and other comprehensive income comprises current income tax expense plus deferred tax expense.
+The tax expense recognised in profit or loss comprises current income tax expense plus deferred tax expense.

 Current tax is the amount of income taxes payable (recoverable) in respect of the taxable profit (loss) for the year and is measured at the amount expected to be paid to (recovered from) the taxation authorities, using the tax rates and laws that have been enacted or substantively enacted by the end of the reporting period.
 Current tax liabilities (assets) are measured at the amounts expected to be paid to (recovered from) the relevant taxation authority.